 While it’s determined based on your skin type, most dermatologists don’t advise exfoliating more than once or twice a week.
 People suffering from rosacea or who are redness-prone should use something gentler and less often.

-It’s better to do some research and consult your dermatologist.
+Do some research and consult your dermatologist.
 It’s also worth trying samples to find out if any particular exfoliant is ideal for your skin type.

-It’s always safer to use products with a sensitive-skin prone formula and to remember to wear an SPF every day.
+And remember, it is always safer to use products with a sensitive-skin prone formula and to remember to wear an SPF every day.
 Remember, sun sensitivity is increased in regions where the dead skin layer is removed.

 For mature skin:

 It’s not advisable to over-exfoliate mature skin because it’s counterproductive.
-It only slows down the cell turnover, triggers an inflammation to accelerate aging skin and strips the skin of natural oils.
+It only slows down the cell turnover, triggers an inflammation to accelerate aging skin, and strips the skin of natural oils.

 If it’s your first attempt at exfoliation, I suggest you start exfoliating once a week.
 Slowly increase the number as your body tolerates it.